 As you get started, monitor these numbers closely and make the necessary adjustments over time.

 7. Identify how much traffic you need to achieve your goals

-8. Implement your other key business goals
+Remember to implement your other key business goals

 Sales for a particular product line

 Number of job applicants (which may be important if your business is growing)

 As with the example above, make sure you clearly define these goals and make them SMART.
 Then, work backward to determine the steps to take to get yourself there.

 In his book Scaling Up, author Verne Harnish recommends focusing your business around what he calls a big hairy audacious goal (or “BHAG” for short).
 This is sort of a “where do you want to be in 10 years?” type thing.
 Your BHAG might seem far-fetched today, but that’s okay.
 It’s going to take a long time to get there.

 Any goal you set will remain forever in the distance if you don’t plan the steps that will get you there.
 Whether you’re talking about a goal that’s 10 years or 10 weeks away, break it into smaller chunks so you know how to move forward.